tytydraco/yessleep/out/My_girlfriend_and_I_were_chased_by_a_satanic_cult_in_the_Appalachia_mountains_of_West_Virginia.md

 This happened in the summer of 2017.

 My girlfriend and I are from St. Catherines, Ontario Canada.
-We both attended Brock University and decided to take a road trip through the United States to celebrate our graduation.
+We both attended University there and decided to take a road trip through the United States to celebrate our graduation.

 Our destination was Miami, Florida.
 Her family owns a condo near the beach so we had a free place to stay.

-We decided to drive instead of fly because we wanted to see a bit of the country on the way down and visit a few friends along the way.
+We decided to drive instead of fly because we wanted to see a bit of the country on the way down and visit a few friends.

 The trip usually takes about 20 to 24 hours by car non-stop, and we were planning on making multiple stops.